MicrosoftDocs/dynamics-365-project-operations/articles/pro/budget/create-project-budget-from-estimates.md

 > The steps outlined in this article apply to both cost and sales budget.

 > [!NOTE]
-> The action of creating a budget from estimates will be run on a best-effort basis.
-In other words, all estimates that pass budget-related validations will be created as budget lines.
+> The action of creating a budget from estimates runs on a best-effort basis.
+In other words, all estimates that pass budget-related validations are created as budget lines.
 >
-> The **Timeline** section of the **Project summary** tab will provide a summary of the action of creating a budget from estimates.
+> The **Timeline** section of the **Project summary** tab provides a summary of the action of creating a budget from estimates.

 To create a budget from estimates, follow these steps.